miloszgrasza/miloszgrasza/README.md

 # Working on
 I'm currenty working on 2 games:
-1. The future of detective games using lots of AI.
+1. The future of detective games which are based on AI.
 2. Quiz game with lots of features.

 But the development procces takes so long it hasn't even started yet.